LkeMitchll/vim-kitty-runner/README.md

 # VKR (Vim Kitty Runner)

+---

+**NOTE** I am no longer working on the vimscript version of VKR.
+I have been working on a NeoVim (Lua) fork of [kitty-runner.nvim](https://github.com/LkeMitchll/kitty-runner.nvim)

+---

 A simple, vimscript only, command runner for sending commands from vim to the [kitty][] terminal emulator.
 Inspired heavily by Chris Toomey's [vim-tmux-runner][].